swat-lab-optimization/RIGAA_tool/README.md

 ### RQ1: *Comparing the performance of the RL-based test generator and random test generator*

-For comparing random and RL-based test generator for autonomous robot problem, we used the following commands:
+For comparing random and RL-based test generator for autonomous robot problem, we used the following commands (to use the simulator for comparison use the ``full`` argument):
 ```python
 python compare_generators.py --problem <problem> --runs 30 --tc_num 30
 ```